Rae699/Blog/_posts/2025-03-07-Connect-the-dots.md

 This isn't about just adding more power.

 This requires **rethinking everything**:
-- The architecture.
+- The architecture: implement diagram (boxes, arrows, flow of data)
 - The data flow.
 - The algorithms.
-- Later on, the languiage choices.
+- Later on, the language choices.

 And that starts with two key steps:

----

 ## Step 1 — Add **Tracing**